Grampians National Park Walking Tracks

 Range, Lake Wartook and the Mt Difficult Range.
 Great views can also be seen from the carpark.

-4 THE BALCONIES...cliff line views overlooking Victoria Valley Distance: 2.0 km return Time: 1 hour Elevation Change: 50 metres Grade: easy Start: Reeds Lookout Carpark
+The Balconies cliff line views overlooking Victoria Valley Distance: 2.0 km return Time: 1 hour Elevation Change: 50m Grade: easy Start: Reeds Lookout Carpark

 The track climbs gently from the carpark, through rock outcrops and a stringybark forest to the Balconies lookout.
 From this lookout there are panoramic views over the Victoria Valley.